OpenAI Academy

 → Why it's just okay: The request is vague, so ChatGPT might give a summary that’s too general or not tailored to your students’ needs.

-🟡 Good Prompt: "Summarize this article about recycling for a 6th grade class."
+🟡 Good Prompt: "Summarize this article about ocean pollution for middle school students."

-→ Why it's good: It includes the topic and audience, which helps ChatGPT keep the language age-appropriate and relevant to the classroom.
+Why it's good: It includes the topic and audience, helping adjust reading level and relevance.

 → Why it's great: This prompt is detailed, specifies the audience and subject, and gives clear instructions on tone and content.
 That leads to a summary that’s focused, age-appropriate, and ready to use in the classroom.